Morpheuslabs-io/neo-sample-python-sc/README.md

 Wait for the deployment to finish and view the detail of the smart contract to get the script hash of the contract address which is usually used by the client application to involke or call the smart contract functions.

-Example of the details of smart contract:
+Example of the details of the smart contract:
 ```
 Creating smart contract....
                  Name: Sample